 Do you actually know how much you spend every day now?
 What about every week?
 Throughout your life, you have probably at least looked backward to assess how much you have spent, even if it is just a running tally in your head.
 However, figuring out much you will consume in the future can be a lot more complicated.

-Do you have any idea of what your average retirement spending will be over the 20 to 30 years you will be living a life of leisure?
+Do you have any idea of what your average retirement spending will be over the 20 to 30 years you will be living a life of leisure in retirement?

 The odds are that you probably haven’t quite yet figured that out.
-However, you need to.
+However, it is useful to know.
 How much you want to spend is the key determinant to a huge number of important retirement planning questions: how much savings you need, how those savings should be invested, and more.

-Most standard economic models assume that over your lifetime the amount you spend is continuous and relatively stable and doesn’t even drop during retirement.
-That being said, the rule of thumb used by lot of financial advisors is to plan on spending 20 percent less in retirement than what you spent while working.
+Most standard economic models assume that over your lifetime, the amount you spend is continuous and relatively stable and doesn’t even drop during retirement.
+That being said, the rule of thumb used by lot of financial advisors is to plan on spending 20% less in retirement than what you spent while working.

 According to the Employee Benefit Research Institute (EBRI), retirement spending varies over an individual’s lifetime.